-Kampong Pasir Ris Travel Guide
+Kampong Pasir Ris City

-City Residential area in Singapore with parks
+Residential area in Singapore with parks

 Pasir Ris Park offers mangrove boardwalks, sand flats and cycling loops; the shore still remembers a fishing village past.
 Families head to the park, hawker centre and nearby Changi coastal walks.

-Why Visit Kampong Pasir Ris? #
+Why Visit Kampong Pasir Ris?#

 Pasir Ris is a seaside residential area known for Pasir Ris Park and its mangrove boardwalk, popular with families and birdwatchers.
 The Pasir Ris Hawker Centre serves local favorites such as Hainanese chicken rice and laksa, while cycling paths and weekend markets animate the waterfront.
 Calm beaches and fishing spots give the place a relaxed coastal feel within Singapore’s urban grid.
 It’s ideal for short nature breaks without leaving the city.